-Apache Airflow is a powerful workflow automation and scheduling tool that allows developers to orchestrate, schedule, and monitor the running of data pipelines.
-EMR Serverless Spark provides a serverless computing environment for processing large-scale data processing jobs.
-This topic describes how to use Apache Airflow to enable automatic job submission to EMR Serverless Spark.
-This approach helps you automate job scheduling and execution to manage data processing jobs more efficiently.
+Apache Airflow is a powerful workflow automation and scheduling tool that allows you to orchestrate, schedule, and monitor data pipelines.
+EMR Serverless Spark provides a serverless computing environment for large-scale data processing jobs.
+This topic describes how to use Apache Airflow to automate job submission to EMR Serverless Spark, enabling automated scheduling and more efficient management of data processing jobs.

-Apache Livy interacts with Spark by calling RESTful APIs.
-This significantly simplifies the complexity of communication between Spark and the application server.
-For information about the Livy API, see REST API.
+Apache Livy uses a REST API to interact with Spark, simplifying communication between Spark and application servers.
+For more information about the Livy API, see REST API.

 Prerequisites

-Airflow is installed and started.
+Airflow is installed and running.
 For more information, see Installation of Airflow.

 Usage notes

-Step 1: Create a Livy gateway and a token
+Step 1: Create a Livy Gateway and token

 Log on to the EMR console.